-Results of assessments and evaluations are reported through appropriate channels and committees (such as PIE, COA, President's Cabinet, Academic Senates, Classified Senates).
-Data results are also available publicly through the Data Warehouse.
+Results of assessments and evaluations are reported through appropriate channels and committees (such as PIEC, COA, President's Cabinet, Academic Senates, Classified Senates).
+Data results are also available publicly through the Data Warehouse (I.B.8-1).
 The College's dashboard page includes over 30 dashboards, all publicly available, covering topics including Mesa College's vision for success, enrollment trends and tools for deans, ILOs, the Hispanic Serving Institution (HSI) grant, career and strong workforce data, student success and retention metrics, awards conferred, and other metrics, disaggregated by a wide range of categories.
 Faculty, classified professionals, administrators, students, and community stakeholders can find relevant and helpful information on the campus dashboard sites.

 The College formed a governance sub-committee to focus on consistency and communication between governance and operational committees.
-Every committee has a website that displays the mission of the committee, membership, agendas, and minutes.
-To ensure effective and consistent communication, the College developed a uniform template for committees to use for agendas and minutes.
+Every committee displays the mission of the committee, membership, agendas, and minutes through the College website.
+To ensure effective and consistent communication, the College developed a uniform template for committees to use for agendas and minutes (I.B.8-2).
 Template format choices are located on the Governance webpage under Resources.
 The final agendas and minutes are posted on the Governance Committee website and are publicly accessible.

 In conjunction with the Mesa College Foundation, the College conducts an annual review of its scholarship process.
-The first scholarship equity analysis, done in 2019, showed inequitable distribution of resources.
+The first scholarship equity analysis, done in 2019, showed inequitable distribution of resources (I.B.8-3).
 The college immediately shared the data broadly to various constituent groups and engaged in deep discussion to enable changes.
 The college has been analyzing, sharing, and acting on the scholarship results each year since 2019.

 The College is committed to the process of shared governance, data-informed decisions, and transparency.
-The College president makes use of monthly newsletters, weekly updates and social media, as well as convocation and campus meetings to keep all stakeholders broadly informed of campus activities and policies.
+The College president makes use of monthly newsletters, weekly updates and social media, as well as convocation and campus meetings, to keep all stakeholders broadly informed of campus activities and policies.
 Information is shared at President's Cabinet, with members reporting back to their constituent groups.
 The College website is updated regularly so that accurate material can be easily and readily accessed by all stakeholders on and off campus.

 Every year, evaluation and equity data are shared broadly at various meetings and events (Foundation Board, Foundation Impact committee, Student Affairs, Student Services Leadership, Joint Student Services Meeting, CCC League conference, for example).
-In addition to surveying students, the College surveys graduates and alumni.
+In addition to surveying students, the College surveys graduates and alumni (I.B.8-4).
 Survey data are broken down by various factors and metrics, including an analysis of wages by programs.
 Data are shared with program faculty and put in a public dashboard.
 The College continuously seeks to improve survey response rates and is engaged in ongoing dialogue about strategies to reduce inequitable wage gaps that occur by gender and ethnicity.

+L'incentee.

-Evidence I-B8-Office of Institutional Research Data Warehouse and Dashboards I-B8-Scholarship Equity Analysis I-B8-Governance Template I-B8-ILO Dashboard and Graduate Survey
+I.B.8-1 Office of Institutional Research Data Warehouse and Dashboards

+I.B.8-2 Governance Template

+I.B.8-3 Scholarship Equity Analysis

+I.B.8-4 ILO Dashboard and Graduate Survey